TheHive-Project/TheHiveDocs/admin/configuration.md

  - the age of the last publication (max-age)
  - the organisation is black-listed (exclusion.organisation)
  - one of the tags is black-listed (exclusion.tags)
+ - doesn't contain one of the whitelist tag (whitelist.tags)

 Please note that MISP event filters can be adapted to the configuration associated to each MISP server TheHive is connected with.